-Additionally, the Council has budgeted \$8.6 million for capital expenditure. \$3.81 million of this expenditure is contingent upon Council finalising Building Better Regions Fund grant support to fund at least 80% of the anticipated project costs.
-The majority of this budget will be used in the Tennant Creek CBD Streetscape Improvement Project, construction of footpaths and an exercise corridor in Tennant Creek, construction of a specific purpose youth services building in Tennant Creek, the construction of a purpose-built sports and recreation hall in Ali Curung, and an initial \$1.5 million commitment to the Barkly local community projects fund under the Regional Deal.
-Other large capital upgrades are planned to enhance administration, animal management, information technology, and security & safety services for the region.
-Funds have been committed to the renewal of footpaths in Elliott and Tennant Creek and the refurbishment of staff housing in Elliott.
-There are eleven vehicles and heavy plant equipment due for replacement as per Council's Vehicle replacement program.
+Additionally, the Council has budgeted \$13.0 million for capital expenditure. \$3.81 million of this expenditure is contingent upon Council finalising Building Better Regions Fund grant support to fund at least 80% of the anticipated project costs.
+The majority of this budget will be used in the Tennant Creek CBD Streetscape Improvement Project, construction of footpaths and an exercise corridor in Tennant Creek, construction of specific purpose youth services building in Tennant Creek, construction of playground facilities at Lake Mary-Ann Dam, Sport and Recreation facilities upgrades at Ampilatwatja and Arlparra, construction of Change Rooms and Toilet facilities at Elliott, a BMX Pump track at Wutunugurra, Local Authority expenditure totalling \$1.86 million, the construction of a purpose-built sports and recreation hall in Ali Curung, and a \$3.0 million commitment to the Regional Development Fund under the Regional Deal.
+Other large capital upgrades are planned to enhance administration, animal management, information technology, and security and safety services for the region.
+Funds have been committed to the renewal of footpaths in Elliott and Tennant Creek.
+There are ten vehicles and heavy plant due for replacement as per Council's Vehicle Replacement Program.

-The 2019-2020 Council budget projects a \$2.6 million operating deficit after covering for depreciation of \$3.2 million.
-Council is aiming to fund 20% of its depreciation, funding capital renewals, replacements, and new infrastructure from depreciation, grant contributions and existing cash reserves.
+The 2020-2021 Council budget projects a \$2.05 million operating deficit after covering for depreciation of \$3.2 million.
+Council is aiming to fund 36% of its depreciation, funding capital renewals, replacements, and new infrastructure from depreciation, grant contributions and existing cash reserves.

-BUDGET ASSUMPTIONS:
+BUDGET ASSUMPTIONS

-- All current services will continue to be provided by the Council; - There are no adverse changes in government policies impacting the Regional Council; - Depreciation expenses are not able to be covered from operational income; - Use of depreciation, grant revenues, and cash reserves to fund capital expenditure; - Any unaccounted operational surpluses will be transferred to asset replacement reserves at the year end; - All operational and capital grant funding is fully expended; - Council has no direct control over grants and agency income for future years.
+- All current services will continue to be provided by the Council - · There are no adverse changes in government policies impacting the Regional Council - Depreciation expenses are not able to be covered from operational income - Use of depreciation, grant revenues, and cash reserves to fund capital expenditure - · Any unaccounted operational surpluses will be transferred to asset replacement reserves at the year-end - · All operational and capital grant funding is fully expended - Council has no direct control over grants and agency income for future years.

-LONG-TERM FINANCIAL PLAN 2019-2023
+LONG TERM FINANCIAL PLAN

-The detailed long term financial plan is contained on pages 51-54,
+The detailed long term financial plan is contained within pages 53 to 57.